k5iogura/YOLOv2-chainer/README.md

 - **use_beta option of L.BatchNormalize() must be True.
 So do not use use_beta=False**
 - **Rewrite Network definition to keep 2 terms of above.**

-## Modify chainer model definition avoid onnx-chainer troubles
+## Modify chainer model definition to avoid onnx-chainer troubles

 Let you see modified version ./yolov2.py.
 And confirm the differences btn ./yolov2.py and ./yolov2_orig.py.